TrueFi-Protocol/truefi-spec/TrueFi2.0.md

 * Support multiple price feeds for Liquidator
 * Governance decides what pools liquidator can track

-### TrueFiGauge & Updated Incentives
-* Create a TrueFiGauge smart contract which will replace the existing tfTUSD farm
-* Any valid lp token can be staked here.
-Each valid pool is assigned a weight, and distribution is weighted based on governance allocation of weights.
-At first all pools will be weighted equally.
-* All current tfLP farm incentives will be migrated to the TrueFi gauge

 # Phase 4

 Phase 4 overhauls handling defaults and adds automatic interest rate pricing for borrowers.
 This phase is the most significant update for TrueFi and will likely be what the protocol looks like in the long term.
+Phase 4 also moves all farming to a single Liquidity Gauge contract to handle scaling farms in TrueFi.

+## Liquidity Gauge
+A smart contract will launch which will replace the existing tfLP farms.
+Any valid tfLP token can be staked here.
+Each valid pool is assigned a weight, and distribution is weighted based on governance allocation of weights.
+At first all pools will be weighted equally.
+All current tfLP farm incentives will be migrated to the Liquidity Gauge.
+In this phase, snapshot votes will decide the allocation points, and a single weekly distribution of TRU for all farms.
+This model greatly simplifies farming TRU and scales for any number of assets.

 ## SAFU (Secure Asset Fund for Users)